 FACULTY | Teppei Yamamoto

 Professor Yamamoto is broadly interested in the development of quantitative methods for political science data.
 His research has focused on statistical methods for causal inference, including causal attribution, causal mediation, causal moderation, and causal inference with measurement error.
-He is also interested in the methodological aspects of electoral studies and comparative political behavior.
-His current research develops a discrete choice model which explicitly takes into account variation in choice sets and applies it to partially contested multiparty elections.
+I also study experimental designs and survey methodology, with empirical applications to elections and comparative political behavior.

 "Identification and Sensitivity Analysis for Multiple Causal Mechanisms: Revisiting Evidence from Framing Experiments" (2013), Political Analysis, 21(2), 141-171 (with Kosuke Imai).